junaidrahim/junaidrahim.me/README.md

 # Personal Portfolio

-Simple Angluar App.
+Simple GatsbyJS App.
 The build output is copied in [this](https://github.com/junaidrahim/junaidrahim.github.io) repository for hosting purposes.

 ### To run in local env:

-* make sure Angular is installed
+* make sure you have gatsby installed
-* `cd frontend`
-* `ng serve`
+* `npm start`
-* site will be available at `localhost:4200`
+* site will be available at `localhost:8000`

 Hosted at [junaidrahim.me](https://junaidrahim.me)